openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 focus of specific computing workload offloads, we need to be careful to specifically delineate which use cases we're attempting to support, and also not try to assume one implies the other.
-In other words, DPUs do offer some interesting capabilities towards Compisible Hardware, however it is inhernetly not full configuration as the underlying host is still a static entity.
+In other words, DPUs do offer some interesting capabilities towards Composible Hardware, however it is inherently not full configuration as the underlying host is still a static entity.

 ..
 NOTE::